3 Ways to Do Assisted Pull Ups

 If you’re using an object:

-pull up assisted - bokey.co
+object assisted pull up - bokeyfit.com

-Have a chair, plyo, or something to securely stand on underneath the bar.
-As you pull up, you can use your legs to push off the object to assist you until you get your chin over the bar.
+• As you pull up, you can use your legs to push off the object to assist you until you get your chin over the bar.

 You can use two feet to start and progress to one foot or even just the tip of your toes.